9mbs/howi/examples/with-nextjs-and-gravatar/README.md

 }
 ```

-At this stage you have a Gravatar component that can be changed based on user input!
+At this point you have a Gravatar component that can be changed based on user input!